prime-framework/prime-mvc-example/README.md

 If the cookie is present and the login succeeds, code such as `SavedRequestWorkflow` and `ReexecuteSavedRequestResult` will send the user back to the page they attempted to access.

 You can try this by entering any username in the login form and submitting.
 It will establish a session and redirect you back to where you started.

+In this example, we are using the `BaseUserIdCookieSecurityContext` to keep track of who is logged in (a session).
+That base class serializes the User ID, login time, and a session ID into an encrypted cookie.
+There are other options as well (JWT, etc.).

+## /foobar

+Prime uses our `MissingAction` to handle this one.
+This is because the `missingPath` on the `MVCConfiguration` interface is set to `/missing`.

+## /form

+Shows using a form control.
+The form:

+1. Has validation to ensure you supply the required name field.
+2. The controls handle populating the form fields with data based on the `FormAction` class fields.
+3. The controls also populate the `FormAction` class fields with data when the Freemarker templates are rendered (could be on any of action methods).
+4. If you include the word `crash` in your name, you will see how an exception is handled (`BaseAction` has the code `error` mapped)

 # What else is in here?